-- Be undertaken in small groups sometimes to help to personalise the experience; - Be short and appropriately paced. - Be simple, including a range of experiences offered in a variety of groupings and in a variety of settings.
+- Be undertaken in small groups sometimes to help to personalise the experience; - Be short and appropriately paced (children's attention span lasts in any one activity for an average of one minute per year of life i.e., 5 -6 mins.
+For Key Stage 1 pupils and 7-10 mins.
+For Key Stage 2 pupils). - Be simple, including a range of experiences offered in a variety of groupings and in a variety of settings. - Follow a set pattern of gathering, listening, responding and going forth/mission (see appendix 1)